 Like many of his countrymen, President Paul Kagame is soft-spoken and reserved.
 He does not always champion freedom of speech as much as Americans have become accustomed.
 People are sometimes prosecuted, for instance, for violating strict rules governing dissemination of genocide philosophy.
 He is all about justice, jobs, education, and building the economy, however, and has instituted major programs to ensure stability for foreign investors and to help them succeed in this small country where average wages are still only a few hundred dollars a year.
 Kagame seems to be very highly regarded by a large majority of English-speaking people who have actually lived in Rwanda and seen the remarkable progress being made there.

-In January 2012, Joyce and Bill Cummings, co-founders of Cummings Institute for World Justice, LLC and Cummings Foundation, and several friends visited Rwanda to learn about humanitarian efforts to heal the country and provide sorely needed services to those impacted by the genocide and its aftermath.
+In January 2012, Joyce and Bill Cummings, co-founders of Cummings Foundation, and several friends visited Rwanda to learn about humanitarian efforts to heal the country and provide sorely needed services to those impacted by the genocide and its aftermath.
 Read Joyce’s 2012 contemporaneous travel journal.
-That visit led to substantial Cummings commitments to the Partners In Health hospitals in Rwinkwavu and Butaro, and to a probable long-term involvement there by Cummings Institute for World Justice, a subsidiary of Cummings Foundation.
+That visit led to substantial Cummings commitments to the Partners in Health hospitals in Rwinkwavu and Butaro, and to a probable long-term involvement there.
 The Cummings' returned to Rwanda in 2013 with Dr. and Mrs. Arlan and Alice Fuller, also of Winchester, MA.

 An “Up and Coming” Center of Commerce